Polygyridae: Genera

 This family is defined by an absent diverticulum and absent stimulatory organ.
-The two subfamilies, Polygyrinae and Triodopsinae, are distinguished on the basis of reproductive anatomy.
-As some species in the subfamily Polygirinae show a penial appendage.
+The two subfamilies, Polygyrinae and Triodopsinae, are distinguished on the basis of reproductive anatomy, as some species in the subfamily Polygyrinae show a penial appendage.
 This family is monophyletic.

 Pilsbry uses the generic names Allogona, Ashmunella, Giffordius, Mesodon, Polygyra, Praticolella, Stenotrema, Trilobopsis, Triodopsis, and Vespericola.
 The remaining names listed here have either been elevated from Pilsbry's subgenera since 1940, or newly created.